-- □ If your chapter has the funds, consider offering a small travel stipend or scholarship for applicants who are actually selected to be in the NIB. - □ Be sure to advertise the recording sessions well in advance so those auditioning can prepare their audition materials. - □ Set up computers to ensure that all applicants are able to submit their NIB application and recorded audition, OR... - □ Collect each participant's information and submit their application for them on the NIB website. - Reach out to faculty members that manage recording for your music department.
-They may be able to recommend what audio equipment to use or make suggestions on where to record the auditions. - □ Offer the chance for the auditionee to receive critique before their audition. - □ Remember when promoting your event to make it clear that auditions are open to ALL members of your college band program, not just Tau Beta Sigma and Kappa Kappa Psi members. - Be transparent in what the cost of travel would be for those who are selected to participate in the NIB (i.e.: What cost they are responsible for, versus what costs the Fraternity and Sorority will cover).
+- □ If your chapter has the funds, consider offering a small travel stipend or scholarship for applicants who are actually selected to be in the NIB. - □ Be sure to advertise the recording sessions well in advance so those auditioning can prepare their audition materials. - □ Set up computers to ensure that all applicants are able to submit their NIB application and recorded audition, OR... - □ Collect each participant's information and submit their application for them on the NIB website. - □ Reach out to faculty members that manage recording for your music department.
+They may be able to recommend what audio equipment to use or make suggestions on where to record the auditions. - □ Offer the chance for the auditionee to receive critique before their audition by members of the chapter or Band Staff. - □ Remember when promoting your event to make it clear that auditions are open to ALL members of your college band program, not just Tau Beta Sigma and Kappa Kappa Psi members. - □ Be transparent in what the cost of travel would be for those who are selected to participate in the NIB (i.e.: What cost they are responsible for, versus what costs the Fraternity and Sorority will cover).
+For information on individual costs for the NIB, visit NIB.kkytbsonline.com/faq/